crcx/parable/docs/stdlib.md

 ## +

+Add A to B, returning the result.

     number:a number:b -- number:result

 This is a primitive corresponding to a byte code.

 ## -

+Subtract B from A, returning the result.

     number:a number:b -- number:result